-> Complete our qualifications amendment form straightaway if any of your students’ exam details change, and let the universities/colleges know too.
-That includes anything from exam subjects, modules or units, to awarding/examining bodies and centre numbers.
+Complete our qualifications amendment form straightaway if any of your students’ qualification details change, and let the universities/colleges know too.
+That includes anything from qualification subjects, modules or units, to awarding/examining bodies and centre numbers.
 We cannot add or amend predicted grades or units.

-> It's important to tell us, as it could delay the processing of the exam results.
+It's important to tell us, as it could delay the processing of results.
 If results can’t be verified, your student might not get their place.

-> If anything affects your students’ results, we advise the applicant to contact the university or college that's holding their place, either as a firm or insurance choice.
+If anything affects your students’ results, we advise the applicant to contact the university or college that's holding their place, either as a firm or insurance choice.
 They should explain their situation, and provide a supporting letter from their school, college or exam centre (with supporting documentation if necessary, e.g. a letter from the doctor if it’s a medical issue).

 Universities and colleges have until 6 September to receive exam results, unless they specify a different date.
 If the results aren’t available by this date, they’re not obliged to hold a place.
 If you know of any results likely to be subject to delay, it’s important to let the university or college know in good time.